vojtaiii/personal_site/_posts/2021-04-24-programming_useful_links.md

 A list of useful development tools references.

+* [Font Flipper](https://fontflipper.com/) - Upload a sample image of your web/app and preview many freely available fonts with it.
 * [Hyperskill by JetBrains](https://hyperskill.org) - A powerful online academy for coding.
 Offers some free courses.
 Learned Kotlin and Android development on that.
 * [Down Git](https://minhaskamal.github.io/DownGit/#/home) - Useful tool for downloading only specific GitHub project folder.